 Hey, wait a second.
 Was that Bible scripture or today’s headline?
 That just said that Gaza will be destroyed!
 That no one will survive it’s destruction!

 What was that one part?
 “Ashkelon a desolation“?
 What’s Ashkelon and has there been any destruction there?
 Well, yes!
 There has!
 Just three days ago, in fact.
 It also mentions Ashdod being driven out.
-Well, not even a month ago, both places were named together in a deadline about attacks and sirens.
+Well, not even a month ago, both places were named together in a headline about attacks and sirens.
 Seems Ashkelon is getting a lot of the missiles from Gaza.

 I’ve been studying Gaza’s fate during the Last Days and the scripture about it reads like the headlines.